Digital Literacy Initiative for Vulnerable Women in Armenia

 Finally, another significant psychological factor is resistance to anything new, the propensity to remain in a comfort zone, and the avoidance of commitment to a consistent learning process, which is sometimes complex and requires intellectual strain.

-“Before, I had not realized the importance of digital literacy; that seemed more like something my children would discuss.
-After the first few lessons, I started noticing how much I was deprived of in basic day-to-day life, let alone work.
-It was a great challenge for me to memorize and understand everything quickly; however, I am glad I had made up my mind to apply, as I am already using some of the acquired skills in my daily life.”Interview Extract: Refugee woman, 35 years old, mother of three children - Program beneficiary, VT: Cosmetology, Yerevan, Armenia
+"Before, I had not realized the importance of digital literacy; that seemed more like something my children would discuss.
+After the first few lessons, I began to notice how much I was missing out on in everyday life, not to mention at work.
+It was a great challenge for me to memorize and understand everything quickly; however, I am glad I had made up my mind to apply, as I am already using some of the acquired skills in my daily life."Interview Extract: Refugee woman, 35 years old, mother of three children - Program beneficiary, VT: Cosmetology, Yerevan, Armenia

 Financial factors

-All our beneficiaries are financially vulnerable, and their income is composed of state allowance and salary or income from small businesses created through our support.
-Although the training courses are free of charge, transportation costs necessary to attend digital literacy training courses weigh heavily on their monthly budget.
-When they need to choose between expenses, transportation costs for training take the back seat.
+All our beneficiaries are financially vulnerable, with their income primarily consisting of state allowance and earnings from small businesses established with our support.
+Although the training courses are free of charge, the transportation costs necessary to attend digital literacy training courses weigh heavily on their monthly budget.
+When they need to choose between expenses, transportation costs for training take a back seat.

 Another financial hindrance is the lack of basic computer equipment at home, which forces them to attend in-person digital literacy courses and limits the learning process during training sessions.

-“I wish I had a computer at home so that I could take digital literacy courses remotely and practice my skills afterward.
-Our only notebook is for my daughter, a student who takes it with her for her studies at university.”Interview Extract: War widow, 37 years old, mother of three children - Program beneficiary, IGA: Calf breeding, Armavir region, Armenia
+"I wish I had a computer at home so that I could take digital literacy courses remotely and practice my skills afterward.
+Our only notebook is for my daughter, a university student who takes it with her for her studies."Interview Extract: War widow, 37 years old, mother of three children - Program beneficiary, IGA: Calf breeding, Armavir region, Armenia

-Some interviewees explained they wished to attend digital literacy courses but work as employees elsewhere, and the rigid schedule of working hours is incompatible with the timing of the courses.
+Some interviewees expressed a desire to attend digital literacy courses, but their work schedules elsewhere made the courses' timing incompatible with their work hours.
 Here, once again, beneficiaries opt to conserve their stable income employment instead of attending digital literacy courses with hypothetical long-term gain.

 "I work the whole week in the local supermarket, except Sundays, and despite my strong desire to attend these courses, it is impossible because I have four children at home who need me all the time and almost for everything.
 I could participate in these courses remotely if I had a computer at home.
 Alas, I haven't any, and I can't afford it in the near future."Interview Extract: Refugee, 41 years old, mother of four children - Program beneficiary, IGA: Greenhouse, Ararat region, Armenia